 Stainless Steel – Practical and Stable

-Stainless steel is corrosion-resistant and keeps its edge longer, but when it does become dull, sharpening is more demanding and often requires professional tools or going to a sharpening shop.
+Stainless steel, used in 90% of the knives on the market, is corrosion-resistant and keeps its edge longer.
+What a game changer, but when it does become dull, sharpening is more demanding and often requires professional tools or going to a sharpening shop.

 Stainless steel requires very little day-to-day care making it the right choice if you want a reliable knife always ready at hand.